 The use of a GEC can offer employers the opportunity to create a uniform structure for their global mobility program.
-All expatriates would be under one "umbrella" because they would all have the same employer - the GEC.
+All expatriates would be under one "umbrella" as they would all have the same employer - the GEC.
 The GEC allows a multinational company to adopt a uniform approach to compensation, benefits, social security and income taxation for its global workforce.
-Also, the GEC provides an effective buffer for any PE issues that may arise, since the GEC becomes the "employer" and thus it is only the GEC that has PE exposure.
-Multinationals can look to a variety of jurisdictions as the location for their GEC.
-There is no one right choice in this regard.
-The choice of GEC jurisdiction is primarily a tax decision.
-It is common to set up a GEC either in a jurisdiction with a robust income tax treaty network (e.g., the Netherlands, Singapore or Ireland), or in a jurisdiction with minimal or no corporate income taxes (e.g., the Cayman Islands, Bermuda or Guernsey).
-Other considerations when selecting a GEC jurisdiction include: whether the laws are employer-friendly, whether it is relatively easy to set up a new company in the GEC jurisdiction, whether local laws allow the GEC to be operated and managed from afar, whether the company has other affiliates in or experience with the GEC jurisdiction, and what substance requirements the potential GEC jurisdiction may have to operate the GEC on a daily basis.
-And, depending on the size and variety of the expatriate population, a multinational may decide to set up multiple GECs for different regions, for different lines of business, or for different nationalities of expatriates (e.g., a US GEC for US citizen expatriates and a non-US GEC for all other expatriates).
-The GEC is a real company, established with all the corporate formalities as any other affiliate, i.e., with capital, a bank account, designated directors, a registered agent and often actual employees who work full- or part-time as GEC employees to manage its business.
-Sometimes, a GEC will be established as a "paper" company, meaning it exists as a real company, has capital, a bank account, designated directors, a registered agent, etc., but it has few, if any employees.
-The employees it would otherwise hire to help it manage its business are replaced with business services contracts (e.g., accounting, payroll, employee benefits, HR and so forth) with related companies.
+The GEC also provides an effective buffer for any PE issues that may arise, due to the GEC becoming the "employer" and therefore it is only the GEC that has PE exposure.

+Multinational companies can look to a variety of jurisdictions as the location for their GEC.
+There is no one right choice in this regard and the choice of GEC jurisdiction is primarily a tax decision.
+It is common to set up a GEC either in a jurisdiction with a robust income tax treaty network (e.g., the Netherlands, Singapore or Ireland) or in a jurisdiction with minimal or no corporate income taxes (e.g., the Cayman Islands, Bermuda or Guernsey).
+Other considerations when selecting a GEC jurisdiction include:

+- whether the laws are employer-friendly - whether it is relatively easy to set up a new company in the GEC jurisdiction - whether local laws allow the GEC to be operated and managed from afar - whether the company has other affiliates in or experience with the GEC jurisdiction - what substance requirements the potential GEC jurisdiction may have to operate the GEC on a daily basis established as a "paper" company, meaning it exists as a real company, has capital, a bank account, designated directors, a registered agent, etc., but it has few, if any employees.
+The employees that it would hire to help it manage its business are replaced with business services contracts (e.g., accounting, payroll, employee benefits and HR) with related companies.
 In exchange for these services, the GEC pays a service fee to the related companies, often with an arm's length profit mark-up.
-In either case, the GEC thus receives income from secondment fees with affiliates who need the services of its expatriates, and then uses this income either to pay its own employees to run its business, or to pay for the business services with related companies who provide those services to it.
-With proper planning, there will be little or no profit left at the end of the year on which the GEC can be taxed.
-Typical Global Employment Company Structure
+In either case, the GEC receives income from secondment fees with affiliates who need the services of its expatriates, and then uses this income to pay its own employees to run its business, or to pay for the business services with related companies who provide those services to it.
+With the correct planning, there will be little or no profit left at the end of the year on which the GEC can be taxed.